msazurestackworkloads/azurestack-gallery/registry/README.md

-# Docker Container Registry Marketplace Item
+# Container Registry Marketplace Item

 ## Install Gallery Item

 ### Prepare Package

-Use `make release` to create an Azure Gallery Package (.azpkg) for the Docker Container Registry solution template.
+Use `make release` to create an Azure Gallery Package (.azpkg) for the Container Registry solution template.
 The package will be placed in the `_out` directory.
 Upload the package to a BLOB container in an Azure Storage Account with anonymous access enabled.

 ### Side-load Package